himeinhardt/MatTuGames/doc/README.md

         x: [22.5067 17.7567 7.4533 41.8600 37.1100 49.3133]
 ```

-By this example, we observed that the axiomatization of the modiclus was satisfied, form we which can conclude that the modiclus of the game was found by this evaluation.
+By this example, we observed that the axiomatization of the modiclus was satisfied, from we which can conclude that the modiclus of the game was found by this evaluation.
 Of course, the toolbox offers in addition routines to examine the axiomatization of the pre-nucleolus, pre-kernel, anti pre-nucleolus, anti pre-kernel, modified as well as proper modified pre-kernel, and Shapley value.

 Moreover, the toolbox offers to the user the possibility to create several game class objects to perform several computations for retrieving and modifying game data with the intention to ensure a consistent computation environment.
 Hence, these classes should avoid that some data from a different game are used or that game data are unintentionally changed, which allow the user to concentrate on the crucial aspects of analyzing the game instead of dealing with the issue of supplying the correct game data.
 Such a class is, for instance `TuSol`, which executes several computations in serial for retrieving and storing game solutions.
 A class object, let us call it `sclv`, is created by calling `TuSol` with at least one argument, that is, the values of the characteristic function.
 The other two input arguments can be left out.
 However, if they are supplied, then the second specifies the game type, for instance `cv` for the class of convex games.
 Whereas the last argument specifies the game format, which is for the discussed example `mattug` to indicate that the coalitions are ordered in accordance with their unique integer representation to carry out some computation under MatTuGames.